4 Perfect Day Trips from Everett

 The Blue Fox Drive-In movie theater is one of the last drive-ins around.
-They show current films, like the new Beauty and the Beast and Power Rangers, and a variety of dinner food like pizza and nachos.
+They show current films and a variety of dinner food like pizza and nachos.
 It’s a perfect way to end a long day of hiking at Deception Pass.

 4. Mount Pilchuck/Heather Lake